 What will still be delivered in the EMR Phase 2.1 scope?

-Clinical documentation will Go-Live as planned with EMR Phase 2.1.
-You will be able to document all the assessments and care provision for your patient throughout their enrolment in your service, enhancing continuity and visibility.
+Clinical documentation went live as planned with EMR Phase 2.1.
+You are now able to document all the assessments and care provision for your patient throughout their enrolment in your service, enhancing continuity and visibility.

-You will document in the EMR in the same way as other Western Health clinicians – bringing consistency across the organisation and an opportunity for other clinicians to view your notes.
-All clinicians using the EMR will have access to the full picture of care.
+You can document in the EMR in the same way as other Western Health clinicians – bringing consistency across the organisation and an opportunity for other clinicians to view your notes.
+All clinicians using the EMR have access to the full picture of care.

-In summary, clinical workflows are still in scope for EMR Phase 2.1, you will be able to view and input patient information, but administrative workflows will not be in scope.
+In summary, clinical workflows are still in scope for EMR Phase 2.1, you are able to view and input patient information, but administrative workflows will not be in scope.

 What’s staying the same as what you do now?

-Internal referrals to your services will remain the same as now.
-They will be sent, received and triaged on paper or BOSSnet – this will be the only clinical activity not in the EMR after the Phase 2.1 Go-Live.
+Internal referrals to your services will remain the same.
+They will be sent, received and triaged on paper or BOSSnet – this is the only clinical activity not in the EMR following the Phase 2.1 Go-Live.

-All scheduling of appointments and reporting of contacts will remain in iPM.
+All scheduling of appointments and reporting of contacts remain in iPM.

-Yes after the EMR Phase 2.1 Go-Live in July 2023 we will still have iPM in the inpatient setting but all outpatient appointments will be scheduled in the EMR.
+Yes after the EMR Phase 2.1 Go-Live in July 2023 we still have iPM in the inpatient setting but all outpatient appointments are scheduled in the EMR.

 iPM will be fully replaced by the EMR with the EMR Phase 2.2 Go-Live.

-ED and ICU will both be on the EMR and so referral orders will be sent through the EMR in the same way as in current EMR inpatient spaces.
+ED and ICU are both on the EMR and so referral orders are sent through the EMR in the same way as in EMR inpatient spaces.

-In the inpatient setting the collection of statistics will remain the same as now.
+In the inpatient setting the collection of statistics has not changed from pre-Go Live processes.